Skip to main content

 cssmhistory

 Initial work under the cooperative agreement with the USDA led to the development of the Master Sample of Agriculture, a national area sample of land which was subsequently utilized in numerous economic surveys of American agriculture.
 Research was also conducted that provided the foundation for area sampling methods and statistical estimation for sample surveys.
 The Master Sample of Agriculture initiated cooperation between the ISU Stat Lab and the USDA that continues to this day.
 The agreement with the Department of Agriculture resulted in a large increase in the staff of the Stat Lab.
-Arnold J. King, Floyd E. Davis, George D. Harrell, Glen D. Simpson, Roy A. Bair, Dale E. McCarty, and Robert J. Monroe were stationed at Ames as employees of the U. S. Department of Agriculture and as resident collaborators.
-Six new positions in the Laboratory at the staff level were created and the clerical and computing staffs were enlarged.
-In the fall of 1938, four graduate assistants, Earl Houseman, Paul Homeyer, Emil Jebe, and Raymond Jessen, were working on the cooperative agreement.Random sampling was not the accepted method in 1938 that it is today.
-One of the data collection procedures heavily used by the Department of Agriculture was the Rural Mail Carrier Survey.
+Arnold J. King, Floyd E. Davis, George D. Harrell, Glen D. Simpson, Roy A. Bair, Dale E. McCarty, and Robert J. Monroe were stationed at Ames as employees of the USDA and as resident collaborators.
+Six new positions in the Laboratory were created at the staff level, and the clerical and computing staff grew as well.
+In the fall of 1938, four graduate assistants, Earl Houseman, Paul Homeyer, Emil Jebe, and Raymond Jessen, were working on the cooperative agreement.
+Random sampling was not the accepted method in 1938 that it is today.
+One of the data collection procedures heavily used by the USDA was the Rural Mail Carrier Survey.
 In this operation, rural postal carriers distributed questionnaires to the mailboxes of farmers.
 Those questionnaires returned by the farmers were processed to provide estimates of crop and livestock quantities.
 The USDA was seeking new, more efficient ways to collect and analyze information.

 In the 1930s, the United States economy was struggling.
 For agriculture it was a time of physical and economic stress and a time of technological change.
 Both 1934 and 1936 had been marked by severe droughts and resulting dust storms in the Central Plains.
 Crop production was shifting from animal power to tractor power, and hybrid corn was being adopted.
 Because of the depressed economy, many government programs, including several farm programs, had been introduced under the so-called “New Deal.”
 The administration of these programs required accurate data.
-It was at this time of demand for data and awakening interest in random sampling that the Department of Agriculture and the Statistical Laboratory entered into their cooperative agreement.Consistent with these objectives, the Department of Agriculture and the Statistical Laboratory cooperated in research on experimental design (including plot shape and layout), time series, crop forecasting, and other statistical methodologies, as well as in the sampling investigations that are the expertise of CSSM.
+It was at this time of demand for data and awakening interest in random sampling that the USDA and ISU's Statistical Laboratory entered into their cooperative agreement.
+Consistent with these objectives, the USDA and the Statistical Laboratory cooperated in research on experimental design (including plot shape and layout), time series, crop forecasting, and other statistical methodologies, as well as in the sampling investigations that are the expertise of CSSM.

 1950s-60s